Calamites: Different forms

 Calamites come in a variety of different "form genera".
 One type, Calamites suckowi, is distinguishable from other Calamites forms by its prominent, swollen nodes and relatively wide-spaced longitudinal ribs.
 Another example, Calamites cisti, has much smaller nodes and the ribs are typically closer together.

 In addition, the distance between successive node lines on a Calamites suckowi specimen is typically much wider than the diameter.
 In other forms like Calamites cisti, the opposite is true or the specimen is just slightly wider than the diameter.

 However, the value of these form taxa is limited.
 The distance between nodes, for example, is highly variable, and an intercalary meristem means that this distance varied as the organisms grew.

 Extinction and classification

 The genus Calamites is placed in the family Calamitaceae in the plant class Equisetopsida (formerly known as Sphenophyta) in the fern allies division Pteridophyta.
-The Calamitaceae finally became extinct in the Lower Permian, a time which also saw the origin and diversification of the herbaceous genus Equisetum, the only living sphenophyte genus.
+The Calamitaceae finally became extinct in the early Permian, a time which also saw the origin and diversification of the herbaceous genus Equisetum, the only living sphenophyte genus.